Select Page

 About Dahlia

 DAHLIA SCHWEITZER is a pop culture critic, writer, and professor.
 Described by Vogue as “sexy, rebellious, and cool,” Schweitzer writes about film, television, music, gender, identity, and everything in between.
-She studied at Wesleyan University, lived and worked in New York and Berlin, and then moved to Los Angeles to complete her graduate degrees at the Art Center College of Design and UCLA.
-She currently teaches in the Film and Media department at the Fashion Institute of Technology.
+She studied at Wesleyan University, lived and worked in New York City and Berlin, and completed her MA and PhD at the Art Center College of Design and UCLA.
+She is currently chair of the Film and Media department at the Fashion Institute of Technology in New York City.

 In addition to her books, Dahlia has essays in publications including Cinema Journal, Journal of Popular Film and Television, Hyperallergic, Jump Cut, Quarterly Review of Film and Video, and The Journal of Popular Culture.
 She has also released several albums of electronic music, including Plastique and Original Pickup.